NASA restores contact with Voyager 2 spacecraft after mistake led to weeks of silence | Technology

 NASA restores contact with Voyager 2 spacecraft after mistake led to weeks of silence

-NASAs Voyager 2 spacecraft was back chatting it up Friday after flight controllers corrected a mistake that had led to weeks of silence.Hurtling ever deeper into interstellar space billions of miles away, Voyager 2 stopped communicating two weeks ago.
-Launched two weeks later, its twin, Voyager 1, is now the most distant spacecraft -- 15 billion miles 24 billion kilometres away -- and still in contact.
+NASAs Voyager 2 spacecraft was back chatting it up on Friday after flight controllers corrected a mistake that had led to weeks of silence.Hurtling ever deeper into interstellar space billions of miles away, Voyager 2 stopped communicating two weeks ago.

 Hurtling ever deeper into interstellar space billions of miles away, Voyager 2 stopped communicating two weeks ago.
 Controllers sent the wrong command to the 46-year-old spacecraft and tilted its antenna away from Earth.

 On Wednesday, NASA's Deep Space Network sent a new command in hopes of repointing the antenna, using the highest powered transmitter at the huge radio dish antenna in Australia.
-Voyager 2's antenna needed to be shifted a mere 2 per cent.
+Voyager 2's antenna needed to be shifted a mere 2 degrees.

 Voyager 2 has been hurtling through space since its launch in 1977 to explore the outer solar system.
 Launched two weeks later, its twin, Voyager 1, is now the most distant spacecraft -- 15 billion miles (24 billion kilometres) away -- and still in contact.